 When you go out to look for birds you want to be able to properly follow them in the sky.
-For that reason these binoculars are often enhanced with a 8x to 10x magnification.
+That is why these binoculars are often enhanced with a magnification from 8x to 10x.
 Binoculars with a magnification smaller than 8 will, obviously, not bring the image close enough.
 Binoculars with a magnification of 8 will leave you with a calm image and a large field of view.
 As such you will be able to properly follow the birds.
 A magnification factor higher than 10 might give you more details but also leaves you with a less stable image.
-Are you planning to look for birds at twilight or perhaps even at night?
-If you are pay close attention to the twilight factor.
-The higher the number, the more details you will see with little light.
-Always aim for a twilight factor of at least 20 when you want to look for birds in the dark.
+Every vibration is namely also enhanced.
+In the end the choice for the magnification comes down to how stable your hands are and your personal preference.
+So try it out!

 Width of the field of view

 When you look at birds in the sky you need a pair of binoculars with a broad field of view.
 Otherwise you will quickly lose the bird.
 The field of view depends on the magnification, but also the construction of the binoculars.
 This differs for every pair of binoculars.
 For 8x42 binoculars a field of view of approximately 130 meters at 1000 meters is good and a field of view of approximately 140 meters is really good.
 For 10x42 pairs a field of view of 115 metres at 1000 metres is a great value.

 When looking at birds it is important that you can quickly focus your binoculars.
 As such you can always follow a quickly-moving bird.
 With some binoculars you need to turn the focus knob a couple of times to focus from close by to far away, while with other binoculars, such as, for instance, with our Eden Quality ED and HD 8x42 binoculars one turn is enough.
 But also a quick focus takes some getting used to.
 But don't worry, you will get the hang of it!